leojoty/Data-science-Portfolio/readme.md

 **Worktree Branch Projects**:
 - `redact-branch`: **Redact Project** (PDF and PPTX Redaction Tool).
   - This branch contains the full source code and related materials for the `redact` PyPI module.

+**Worktree Branch Projects**:
+- `redact-branch`: **LLM Project** (Large Language Model).
+  - This branch contains the full source code and related materials for the `LLM` PyPI module.

 Additional branches are in development and will host more modular projects.